Picterra/picterra-qgis-plugin/README.md

 in the plugin root directory (i.e. the one with the _src_ folder).

-At this point, if you open QGIS or, if it's already opened, reload the Picterra plugin via "the reload plugin" plugin, you should be able to see your Picterra plugin updated.
+At this point, if you open QGIS or, if it's already opened, reload the Picterra plugin via "the reload plugin" plugin (or just press `Ctrl+F5`), you should be able to see your Picterra plugin updated.

 If it does not happen, it could be due to conflicting versions from previous plugin installations: check that inside the profiles folder (`QGGIS_PLUGIN_FOLDER_PATH`) there is a "plugin" one with inside the updated code, but not a "picterra" folder (in case, you can safely delete it).